-What is Forest Bathing?
-Forest Bathing, also called Forest Therapy is a research-based practice for supporting healing and wellbeing through immersion in forests and other natural environments.
+What is Forest Therapy?
+Forest Therapy, also called Forest Bathing is a research-based practice for supporting healing and well being through immersion in forests and other natural environments.
 In Japan it is called "Shinrin Yoku," which translates to "forest bathing."
-Studies demonstrate numerous health benefits, especially in supporting the cardiovascular and immune systems.
-Medical research also demonstrates that forest bathing supports reduced cortisol (stress) levels, stabilizes and improves mood and offers increased mental focus.
+Studies demonstrate numerous health benefits, especially in supporting the cardiovascular, immune and nervous systems.
+Medical research demonstrates forest bathing supports reduced cortisol (stress) levels, stabilizes and improves mood and offers increased mental focus.

 The Forest Therapy practice offered by Wild Wellness Guide, was developed by the Association of Nature and Forest Therapy Guides and Programs and draws on the latest medical research, new developments in the field of nature connection, and ancient traditions of mindfulness and wellness promotion.
 It is applicable in any forest ecosystem or bioregion and can be adapted to other natural settings besides forests, being effective in human-built environments such as city parks and botanic gardens.
 This practice can be readily integrated with health promotion, psychotherapy, social work, recreation, nature education, employee wellness programs, conservation efforts and numerous other specialties.

-During a Forest Bathing walk, we slowly cover a distance of about a half mile in approximately two-three hours.
+During a forest therapy walk, we slowly cover a distance of about a half mile in approximately two-three hours.
 It is not a rigorous hike; there is no goal towards an end point and it is not a walk teaching plant and tree identification.
 It is a very unique way to connect with the natural world, slow down, unplug and open to exploring the forest through all your senses.
-Join me in the woods and discover this beautiful, healing mindfulness practice in nature.
+Join me in the woods and discover this beautiful, healing, mindful, embodiment practice in nature.